mwmaher/Financial-Calculations-in-C/README.md

 # Financial C Programs
 C programs that compute financial calculations and amortization tables.
 ANSI C compliant.

 amort.c   - Calculates an amortization table given the amount, number of periods, and rate per period.

 amort2.c  - Calculates an amortization table given the amount, payment, and rate per period.

-finance.c is a library of useful financial functions.
+finance.c - A C library of useful financial functions.
 ANSI C compliant.

   a_to_f()        Annuity to future value